cugos/qgisworkshop_org/INSTALL_README.txt

  The default homepage should jump to http://www.qgisworkshop.org/html/

- Then test to make sure the shared folder was setup correctly by navigating to /media/sf_vm_shared/
+ Then test to make sure the shared folder was setup correctly by navigating to /media/sf_vm_shared/ on the "PYQGIS_PLUGIN" virtual machine

  If everything was setup correclty you'll see another folder in "sf_vm_shared" called "vm_shared"

- Navigate into "vm_shared" and create a blank text file
+ On the "PYQGIS_PLUGIN" virtual machine navigate into "sf_vm_shared" and create a blank text file

- Then on the host operating system (not in the virtual machine) navigate to "/mnt/vm_shared" to see if the text file you created appears there also
+ Then on the host operating system (not in the virtual machine) navigate to "C:\\vm_shared" to see if the text file you created appears there also

 ## SHUTDOWN